feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 * Distributed
 * Resilient
 * Lazy – Executors try to minimize the number of data-changing operations

----

-### Resilient Distributed Datasets

-The Resilient Distributed Dataset (RDD) forms the core of Apache Spark.
-It is:

-* Immutable
-* Distributed
-* Resilient
-* Lazy

 Add all of this together and you have the key component behind Spark.